 Asbestos-related lawsuits can be tricky for several reasons.
 First, you’ll need to prove that your illness was the result of exposure and then track the exposure, which can be tough so many years after it happened.
 You may not even be aware you were ever exposed.
 Second, you’ll need to prove negligence, that someone responsible for your safety at that time failed to take the necessary steps to prevent exposure and that it was this failure that caused you to eventually get sick.

 If for example, a construction company failed to monitor the conditions at the site, failed to properly ventilate the air, didn’t provide monitoring or filtration equipment, or the like, they have placed you in danger negligently.

 Asbestos and Workers’ Comp Lawyer

 Most asbestos cases fall under personal injury law, but retroactive workers’ compensation claims may sometimes be filed to help pay your medical bills.
-If you’ve been exposed to asbestos and need help seeking compensation, you should talk to a workers’ comp lawyer for help.
-In Odessa, TX, the attorneys at the Law Offices of Mark White have helped West Texas victims of work-related injury for years, and we may be able to help your case, too.
+If you’ve been exposed to asbestos and need help seeking compensation, you should talk to a workers’ compensation lawyer for help.
+In Odessa, Texas, the attorneys at the Law Offices of Robert White have helped West Texas victims of work-related injury for years, and we may be able to help your case, too.
 Give us a call for more information or to discuss your case today.